-Can we look honestly at ourselves in the context of our faith for a moment?
+Can we look honestly at ourselves in the context of that truth for a moment?

 Wait!
 Don’t leave…

 If you want to leave because you’re afraid your beliefs may be called into question and you’re not sure you can defend them, wouldn’t that signify that something is wrong?